govoni/FlatNtStudy/README.md

     finalStateString 	    -> use to define categories in order to combine cards outputDataCardDirectory -> directory where all the cards and root files are located.

+11) Code to create datacards 1D and 2D for the polarized cross section analysis (WW_EWK cross sectio measurement)

+    test/MakeDatacards.cpp

+   this is how to run it:

+    ./bin/MakeDatacards.exe <cfg file>

+   example cfg can be found in :

+    cfg/DataCardCfg/PolarizedCards

+   here the cfg structure:

+    InputSampleList	-> list of signal and background directories InputVariableList1D -> create a card for each variable with a root file with the histograms InputVariableList2D -> create a card for each pair of variable (unrolling of the TH2 in a TH1) InputCutList 	-> cut to be applied
+    errorType 		    -> 0 means put on all the histogram sqrt(N) as bin content error, 1 set the poissonian mode, 2 meanse use the sum w2 for the MC. finalStateString 	    -> use to define categories in order to combine cards outputDataCardDirectory -> directory where all the cards and root files are located.